elsevierlabs-os/bigbrother/README.md

 ---

-### Output
+### Report

-Once every scenario has been executed, the following ouTput will be provided.
+Once every scenario has been executed, the following report will be provided.
 TBD

 ### Contributing

-???
-Ask Marco <m.stagni@elsevier.com>
+Contributions are more than welcome.
+Fork the repository and open a PR.
+If you have questions ask Marco <m.stagni@elsevier.com>

 ### Licence